 A swatch is a small sample of a bigger project, usually about 4” x 4”, but can be larger, depending on the complexity of the pattern design.

 You can think of it as a small cardboard model of a real-size building you see architects make.
-Swatch would usually have the stitch(es) repeating in the same way/order they would be in the larger, complete project.
+Swatch gauge would usually have the stitch(es) repeating in the same way/order they would be in the larger, complete project.

 How to measure a crochet swatch